IOC moves to ease safety concerns about 2018 Games in South Korea

 "I cannot really see it (a situation of not going)," Swedish Olympic council CEO Peter Reinebo told news agency TT.

-"It would take an overall assessment of the IOC and the local organising committee, an international decision by the United Nations or a strong general counsel from the Swedish authorities.
+"It would take an overall assessment of the IOC and the local organizing committee, an international decision by the United Nations or a strong general counsel from the Swedish authorities.
 But none of those (conditions) exists at the moment.
 We are completely focused on going."

 North and South Korea remain technically at war after their 1950-53 conflict ended with a truce and not a peace treaty.